peter-gy/ecommerce-cloud-architecture/report/index.md

 As the previous diagram illustrates, the _E-Commerce Dashboard_ components are all deployed to the end-user client devices.
 In the case of a _Customer_, the _Local Analytics_ AI component is also deployed onto the device, featuring federated learning.
 The platform collects browsing and purchasing data from its users and divides the data into multiple local datasets, one for each user.
 The system then trains a machine learning model using the local datasets.
 Because the data is kept private and secure, the model is trained in a decentralized way and does not have access to the raw data and finally it uses the trained model to make personalized recommendations to users based on their browsing and purchasing history.
 As users continue to browse and make purchases on the platform, their local datasets are updated and the model is retrained using federated learning to improve its accuracy and relevance.

 The _Order Management_ and _Transaction Management_ components are deployed to edge nodes to provide absolutely mimimal latency and to ensure that the system is highly available in all areas.
 Furthermore, a _Data Anonymization_ component is also deployed here out of privacy considerations and so that the system is complient with all local data protection laws and gets fully anonymized before being sent to the cloud.
+Finally, a _Fraud Detection_ component is also deployed to the edge nodes to detect fraudulent activities in real-time.

 <div class="pagebreak"></div>